-4 What are the current major concerns of regulators?
+What are the current major concerns of regulators?

-The CAA has concerns over compliance with existing laws by new means of advertising through the internet, such as the many 'advertising agents' that offer services related to providing positive feedback and comments on evaluation sites where there is an assumption of voluntary 'word-of-mouth' evaluation.
-The CAA has announced that such staged word-of-mouth evaluations are deemed to be an unjustifiable representation under the AUPMR.
+The Consumer Affairs Agency (CAA) has concerns over compliance with existing laws by new means of advertising through the internet, such as the many 'advertising agents' that offer services related to providing positive feedback and comments on evaluation sites where there is an assumption of voluntary 'word-of-mouth' evaluation.
+The CAA has announced that such staged word-of-mouth evaluations are deemed to be an unjustifiable representation under the Act against Unjustifiable Premiums and Misleading Representations (AUPMR).

-Misleading representations and supply issues in relation to foodstuffs have been a problem, flaring up again in Japan in 2013, with instances of processed meat represented as high-quality beef and 100 per cent reconstituted juice sold as fresh juice, etc.
+Misleading representations and supply issues in relation to foodstuffs have been a problem, flaring up again in Japan in 2013, with instances of processed meat represented as high-quality beef and 100 per cent reconstituted juice sold as fresh juice, etc. In addition, misleading representation on 'healthy foods' regulated under the Health Promotion Act as well as AUPMR has been recognised and the CAA published guidelines on representation of healthy foods in June 2016.